Flash floods hit parts of Britain as month’s worth of rain to fall in 24 hours

 Parts of Britain have been struck by flash floods after some areas saw more than a month’s worth of rain in 24 hours.

+Heavy rainfall has seen parts of Northamptonshire, Bedfordshire and London submerged – causing widespread travel disruption and damage to properties.

+According to the Environment Agency, at least 45 properties have flooded across Hertfordshire, Bedfordshire, Kent and the Home Counties.

-As of 11.45am, 17 flood warnings – meaning flooding is expected – were issued for England by the Environment Agency.
+As of 6pm on Monday, 20 flood warnings – meaning flooding is expected – had been issued for England by the Environment Agency.

-Areas affected by the flood warnings include Childswickham in Worcestershire, Leighton Buzzard and Luton in Bedfordshire and parts of London including South Ruislip.
+Areas affected by the flood warnings include Cheltenham in Gloucestershire, Milton Keynes, Leighton Buzzard and Luton in Bedfordshire – and areas surrounding the River Medway and its tributaries in Kent.

-National Highways confirmed the A421 in Bedfordshire was closed in both directions between A6 Bedford and M1 J13 near Marston Moretaine due to flooding.
-Bedfordshire Police said it had closed off part of Dunstable High Street due to “substantial flooding”, with footage shared on social media showing cars battling high water around the Saracen’s Head pub.
+National Highways confirmed the A421 in Bedfordshire was closed in both directions between A6 Bedford and M1 J13 near Marston Moretaine and the A5 in Buckinghamshire was closed northbound between the A421 Bletchley/Stadium MK and the A509 at Milton Keynes due to flooding.

+A spokesperson for the RAC called on drivers to take “extreme care” and avoid driving through water deeper than 10cm.

 Some schools in Bedfordshire have also closed, with an update on Central Bedfordshire Council’s website citing water ingress/flooding as being the reason for the closure.